-“The concern of certain chemicals and their ability to enter the bloodstream through skin contact has raised concern,” said Melody Presley, APRN, nurse practitioner with Norton Community Medical Associates – Taylorsville.
+“The concern of certain chemicals and their ability to enter the bloodstream through skin contact has raised concern,” said Melody Presley, APRN, nurse practitioner with Norton Community Medical Group – Taylorsville.
 “However, until further studies can be conducted, sunscreens are still safe to use and should be used.
 If you are concerned about the ingredients, try to find sunscreen that is mineral based.”

 The FDA earlier this year said sunscreens that are mineral based — using zinc oxide or titanium dioxide — are safe and effective.

 In a preliminary study completed by JAMA, a small number of participants applied sunscreens in various forms four times per day.
 The JAMA study found high absorption of chemical sunscreen ingredients avobenzone, oxybenzone, octocrylene and ecamsule.

 Need a primary care provider?

 Norton Community Medical Group provides primary care in Louisville, Southern Indiana and surrounding areas at more than 30 locations.